chris-townsend/project-one/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have by using the contact page.
-        3. As a Returning Visitor, I want to find community links.
+        2. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check to see if there has been any new added photos.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme